cibere/flow.py/docs/search_handlers.rst

 Registering Handlers
 --------------------

-There are 3 main ways to register handlers:
+There are 2 main ways to register handlers:

 1. :ref:`Using the plugin.search decorator <register_search_handler_by_plugin.search_deco>`

-2. :ref:`Manually create and register the handler <manaully_register_search_handler>`
+2. :ref:`Subclassing and registering your search handler <subclass_and_register_search_handler>`

 .. _register_search_handler_by_plugin.search_deco: